Gordon Welchman: Postwar

 After the end of the war Welchman took up Hugh Alexander's old post as director of research for the John Lewis Partnership.
-In 1948, after the war, he moved to the United States.
+In 1948, he moved to the United States.
 Welchman taught the first computer programming course at the Massachusetts Institute of Technology in 1951, and Frank Heart was among his students.
 He followed this by employment with Remington Rand and Ferranti.
 Welchman became a naturalised US citizen in 1962.
 In that year, he joined the Mitre Corporation, working on secure communications systems for the US military.
 He retired in 1971, but was retained as a consultant.

 In 1982 his book The Hut Six Story was published, initially by McGraw-Hill in the US and by Allen Lane in Britain.
 The National Security Agency disapproved.
 The book was not banned, but as a result of it, Welchman lost his American and British security clearances, and therefore his consultancy with Mitre, and was forbidden to discuss either the book or his wartime work.
 The impact on Welchman of withdrawal of his security clearance by the NSA has been described as "devastating".

-Welchman died in 1985; his final conclusions and corrections to the story of wartime code breaking were published posthumously in 1986 in the paper "From Polish Bomba to British Bombe: the birth of Ultra" in Intelligence & National Security, Vol 1, No l.
+Welchman died from cancer in 1985; his final conclusions and corrections to the story of wartime code breaking were published posthumously in 1986 in the paper "From Polish Bomba to British Bombe: the birth of Ultra" in Intelligence & National Security, Vol 1, No l.
 The paper was included in the revised edition of The Hut Six Story published in 1997 by M & M Baldwin.